RELATES TO: KRS 324A.010, 324A.030, 324A.035(1), (3), 324A.040(2), 324A.052

 (5)(a) A first time supervisor and a new associate shall attend the board-approved course in supervision practices prior to beginning supervision or training.

 Section 3.
 General Requirements for Certification or Licensure.
-Certification or licensure, as appropriate, of the types of appraisers specified in Section 1 of this administrative regulation, shall be granted if an applicant:
+Except as provided by Section 4 of this administrative regulation, certification or licensure, as appropriate, of the types of appraisers specified in Section 1 of this administrative regulation, shall be granted if an applicant:

 (2) Applies to the board on the notarized Appraiser License/Certification Application.